TITLE 29 UNITED STATES CODE CHAPTER 22

 electrodermal patterns as minimum instrumentation standards;

-and o (B) is used, or the results of which are used, for the
+o (B) is used, or the results of which are used, for the

 purpose of rendering a diagnostic opinion regarding the honesty